n0shake/blog/content/blog/reflections/reflections.md

 - Mom isn't as adventurous in trying out other cuisines as my Dad / sis are.
 She won't say no but she's also not going to willingly ask.
 - We didn't get a chance to go to the Goat Yoga experience or the Honeybee farms - which is a personal regret.
 - Visiting the White House was a highlight and a must-do especially if someone is coming from far away.
 - Dad wanted to set us up and become more familiar with the folks staying in our community.
 While this is noble, this goes against my nature of self-independence as this paints the perception that Abhishek needs help in the friends department.
-This is a problem I recognize, and while we didn't publicly discuss this, my hope is that in the future, I'll learn to accept help from others.
+This is a me problem that I recognize, and while we didn't publicly discuss this, my hope is that in the future, I'll learn to accept help from others.
-- Unlike the last time, I won't be able to hand over the photo book to my departing family.
+- Unlike last time, I won't be able to hand over the photo book to my departing family.
 Next time, order photo books a week in advance ([Once Upon for printing](https://app.onceupon.photo/)).